The video link is at the bottom of the page.

 A. Incorrect Theology of the Last Days Prophecy by Jesus

-Futurists insist that Matthew 24:4-35 applies both then and now to sidestep this significant issue.
-However, careful examination finds no biblical proof to support this ‘leap of faith.’
+Futurists insist that Matthew 24:4-35 applies both then and now to avoid this significant issue.
+However, a careful examination finds no biblical proof to support this ‘leap of faith.’
 Futurists claim they have the correct theology, so we are told we must change the gospel.

-Futurists believe we are now in the last days rather than the end of the age.
-They preach that a future millennial kingdom reign will be on earth, centred in Jerusalem.
-Yet, they fail to see a difference between the Last Days and the End of The Age.
-Futurists must hold to Cessationalism and Dispensationalism to remain faithful to this theology.
-They must discount that the power of God is for today if they want to stay true to this theology.
-They believe that there is a coming Great Tribulation, yet Jesus taught us that the Great Tribulation would happen within one generation and never again!
+Futurists believe we are currently in the last days rather than the end of the age.
+They preach that a future millennial kingdom will reign on earth, centred in Jerusalem.
+However, they fail to distinguish between the Last Days and the End of the Age.
+Futurists must adhere to Cessationalism and Dispensationalism to remain faithful to this theology.
+They must dismiss the idea that God’s power is for today if they want to stay true to this belief.
+They believe that a Great Tribulation is coming, yet Jesus taught that the Great Tribulation would occur within one generation and never again!

 For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.